 Contact: Katherine Davis on 01243 534674 Email: firstname.lastname@example.org

-Any apologies for absence that have been received will be noted at this point.
+Any apologies for absence will be noted at this point.

-The chairman will announce any urgent items that due to special circumstances are to be dealt with under the Late Items agenda item.
+The Chairman will announce any urgent items that due to special circumstances are to be dealt with under the agenda item below relating to late items.

 Public Question Time